AnneTrue/nexus-clash-interface-tweaks/README.md

 A local module that reduces visual clutter for characters in the area and makes it easier to spot wounded characters.

 If a character is at full health (or full magic with Sense Magic), then their resource bar is thinner.

+# Contributing
+## Guidelines
+Feel free to send pull requests with fixes or new features, open Github issues, comment on the Nexus forum thread with ideas, contact AnneTrue on discord, and more.

+Expect pull requests to be code reviewed or taken over and adapated to the codebase.

+## Checklist for Release
+* Script version bumped (and in sync) between both scaffolding.user.js and nexus-tweaks.user.js
+* Major release bumps e.g. 1.x.x -> 2.x.x for scaffolding changes, minor release bumps for new modules/removed modules, point releases for fixes and tweaks within a module
+* README.md updated to include feature details (if applicable)
+* One standalone commit per feature/fix